February 6, 2020

-There are lots of reasons to keep confidential during the dental practice transition process, but why go so far as to sign a nondisclosure agreement?
-Everything from your professional relationships to bottom line and even your competition all warrant legal documentation.
+There are lots of reasons to keep confidential during the dental practice transition process, but why go so far as to sign a nondisclosure agreement (NDA)?
+Everything from your professional relationships to the bottom line and even your competition all warrant legal documentation.
 Here are some common FAQs when it comes to the process.

 Why would I sign an NDA when I only want to know the address/street/neighborhood?